Jaacky/sorcery-wiki/Reset-password.md

 <% end %>
 ```

-So now in the login form a user can put his email in the 'forgot password' form, get instructions to his email with a link.
-With that link, we get to a form where the user can enter a new password, and from there he is set.
+So now in the login form a user can put their email in the 'forgot password' form, get instructions to their email with a link.
+With that link, we get to a form where the user can enter a new password, and from there they are set.